findas-pty-ltd/BYFN-simple/follow-along.md

 ```sh
 ./scripts/build-network.sh init_channel
 ```
-This will first create a channel called "mychannel", it will need connect all peers in our network to that channel.
+This will first create a channel called "mychannel", it will then connect all peers in our network to that channel.

 ### Step 5 - Anchors
 In order for our peers to be able to connect with each other, we need to set up our anchor peers